douglasgscofield/dispersalDiversity/README.md

 `distance.file`
-: A file or data.frame containing three columns of data, with the header/column names being `pool`, `X`, and `Y`, containing the spatial locations of the seed pools named in the row names of tab; only used when `accum.method=="proximity"`
+: A file or data.frame containing three columns of data, with the header/column names being `pool`, `X`, and `Y`, containing the spatial locations of the seed pools named in the row names of tab; only used with `accum.method="proximity"`

 #### plotGammaAccum(rga.result)